 Boston Scientific is dedicated to transforming lives through innovative medical solutions that improve the health of patients around the world.
-Our commitment to transforming lives through meaningful innovation is more than a goal.
-It's how we're advancing science for life.
 We're pairing investments in clinical research and medical education with an unrivalled portfolio of vascular therapies, helping to deliver differentiated solutions and meet the needs of more patients worldwide.